kyleherzog/AlternateWebRootUtilities/README.md

 <img src="https://contoso.com/files/images/myimage.png" />
 ```

-Only paths that are web root relative (starts with "~") will have a replacement take place.
+Only paths that are web root relative (start with "~") will have a replacement take place.

 If the configuration of replacement location is null, no replacement will take place.
 This can be desirable in a local development environment.